hughjonesd/latexdiffr/cran-comments.md

 First release.
-This package requires the latexdiff utility which I assume is not available on CRAN.
+This package requires the latexdiff utility, which I assume is not available on CRAN.
 So, most tests are turned off.

 ## Test environments